Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/python-functions-and-collections.md

 ## --text--

-อะไรคือความแตกต่างที่สำคัญระหว่าง lists และ tuples ใน Python?
+What is the main difference between lists and tuples in Python?

 ## --answers--

-Tuples ไม่สามารถแก้ไขได้
+Tuples are immutable.

 ---

-Lists มีการเรียงลำดับ
+Lists are ordered.

 ---

-Tuples ไม่มีการเรียงลำดับ
+Tuples are unordered.

 ## --video-solution--